pinkpong111/governance-rules-theory/README.md

 | SCC ≥ τ4 | Three System States | Self-correction capacity sufficient for autonomous recovery |

 These four conditions correspond directly to the Rest Mode entry conditions.
 Stabilization is the per-layer confirmation that all four are trending virtuous — it is the precondition for Rest Mode entry, not a separate standard.

+**Connection to VST branching ratio:** SCC ≥ τ4 corresponds to the system maintaining R ≤ 1 (subcritical branching ratio, VST Section 1.6.1).
+When all four stabilization conditions hold simultaneously, the system operates in the R ≈ 1⁻ regime — slightly subcritical, with continuous micro-storms exercising sensing-response loops but macro-storms structurally improbable.

 ---